 - There are tons of available family and cargo hauling accessories available.

 - The bike has 10 gears and strong hydraulic brakes.

 What I don’t like about the Spicy Curry

 - The Spicy Curry’s cockpit was a little small for me.
 At 6′ 1″, I was definitely a bit cramped on the bike.

-- For shorted riders the cockpit feels aggressive
+- For shorter riders the cockpit feels aggressive.

 - The steerer is 1.5″, which means finding different stems is difficult and I am not aware of an extender in that size that would raise the handlebars significantly.